Choi Sung-yong

-He played for South Korean national team as a right-back in the 1998 FIFA World Cup.
+Choi played for the South Korea national team as a right-back in the 1998 FIFA World Cup.
 He was also selected for the national team for the 2002 FIFA World Cup, but didn't appear on the field at that time.
-After the 2002 World Cup, he joined Suwon Samsung Bluewings and helped his club to win the K League title.
+After the 2002 World Cup, he joined Suwon Samsung Bluewings and helped the club win the K League title.